Ready to buy? Shop Brooklyn Bedding mattresses

 The core consists of 6 inches of Ascension pocketed coils that give the bed its springy feel while letting air circulate.
 Sturdier coils around the perimeter enhance edge support.
 A final .75-inch layer of high-density polyfoam reinforces the coil system.

 The Brooklyn Aurora Hybrid contains similar materials to the Signature but is designed with a focus on cooling technology.
-This hybrid mattress includes:
+This mattress also features zoned coils to provide targeted support for lighter and heavier areas of the body.
+The Aurora’s components include:

 Like the Signature, the Aurora comes in three firmness levels that correspond to medium soft (4), medium firm (6), and firm (7).